hdekk/elag19/README.md

 # elag19
-Repo for Making sense of AI workshop
+Repo for Making Sense of AI workshop - ELAG 2019, Berlin